Chomsky Hierarchy in Theory of Computation

-According to Chomsky hierarchy, grammars are divided of 4 types:
+According to Chomsky hierarchy, grammar is divided into 4 types as follows:

 Type 0: Unrestricted Grammar:

-Type-0 grammars include all formal grammars.
-Type 0 grammar language are recognized by turing machine.
+Type-0 grammars include all formal grammar.
+Type 0 grammar languages are recognized by turing machine.
 These languages are also known as the Recursively Enumerable languages.

 is ( V + T )*.

-In type 0 there must be at least one variable on Left side of production.
+In type 0 there must be at least one variable on the Left side of production.

-Type-1 grammars generate the context-sensitive languages.
-The language generated by the grammar are recognized by the Linear Bound Automata
+Type-1 grammars generate context-sensitive languages.
+The language generated by the grammar is recognized by the Linear Bound Automata

 In Type 1

-Type-2 grammars generate the context-free languages.
+Type 2: Context-Free Grammar: Type-2 grammars generate context-free languages.
 The language generated by the grammar is recognized by a Pushdown automata.
+In Type 2:

-1. First of all it should be Type 1.
+- First of all, it should be Type 1.

 Type 3 should be in the given form only :

-The above form is called as strictly regular grammar.
+The above form is called strictly regular grammar.